hcsum/drawer/readme.md

+# Drawer

+An app to help people sort out all the possessions they have

 ## Todo

 data

-- state management
-- data persistance
+- persist user inputs

 UI

-- item thumbnails page
+- single item page: use popup modal for input fields (tap on a section to trigger the modal)

+Navigation

+- toClear list
-- single item page
+- main page All items button

-crud
+feat

-- add item
+- add an item
-- add label
-- edit item
-- delete item
+- notification for items exceed lastUsedDate
-- to clear page
+- settings page
+- search items